snehalsobti/Multi-Core-Processor/README.md

 For example, if 01111111 written at address 0x2004 --> turns on all the segments of HEX4

 ### Switches (Address - 0x3000)
-There are 10 switches (SWs).
-SW9 is reserved to control the *Run* status of the processor.
+There are 10 switches - SW9 to SW0.
+SW9 is reserved to control the ```Run``` status of the processor.
 To fetch any input from the switches, the 9 bits are read from address 0x3000.
-For example, if SW9, SW6, SW2 and SW1 are on and all other switches are off --> *Run* will be equal to 1 and when we read from address 0x3000, we get the 9 bits as 001000110
+For example, if SW9, SW6, SW2 and SW1 are on and all other switches are off --> ```Run``` will be equal to 1 and when we read from address 0x3000, we get the 9 bits as 001000110

 ### Pushbuttons (Address - 0x4000)
-There are 4 pushbuttons (KEYs).
+There are 4 pushbuttons - KEY3 to KEY0.
 To fetch any input from the pushbuttons, the 4 bits are read from address 0x4000.
 For example, if KEY3 is pressed --> when we read from address 0x4000, we get the 4 bits as 1000.
 So, we can perform Polled I/O.

 ## Fundamental Idea behind Multi-Core Processor